 You can enter a domain into Semrush’s advertising dashboard and get a detailed list of PLA ads that are being run by a particular company (along with the keywords used to place them).

-The key advantage that Semrush has in this department is flexibility — you can access data about more campaign types using the tool (albeit sometimes at a price, via paid-for third-party apps).
+The key advantage that Semrush has in this department is flexibility — you can access data about more campaign types using the tool (albeit sometimes at an extra cost price, via the ‘Advertising’ toolkit).

 SpyFu’s advantage here is that it gives you access to comprehensive PPC data at a much lower price point than Semrush (I discuss pricing in more depth shortly).